httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Editorial improvements.
 * Note that exceeding implementation limits implies failure.
 * Talk about specifying order of Dictionary members and Parameters, not cardinality.
+* Allow (but don't require) parsers to fail when a single field line isn't valid.

 ## Since draft-ietf-httpbis-header-structure-17